MaxRoecker/immutable-cpf/README.md

 ## Usage

-The library provides a the [`CPF`][CPF] class to create immutable instances representing CPFs documents.
-You can create instances with any iterable of digits.
+The library provides a the [`CPF`][CPFClass] class to create immutable instances representing CPF documents.
+You can create instances with any iterable of digits and format or validate them.
 See the example:

 ```js
 import { CPF } from 'immutable-cpf';